sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/browsers/index.md

 You can also choose to end the test after 5 seconds of inactivity that happens after loadEventEnd.
 Do that by adding
 ```--browsertime.pageCompleteCheckInactivity``` to your run.
 The test will then wait for loadEventEnd to happen and no requests in the Resource Timing API the last 5 seconds.
 Be-aware though that the script will empty the resource timing API data for every check so if you have your own script collecting data using the Resource Timing API it will fail.

+There's is also another alternative: use ```--spa``` to automatically wait for 5 seconds of inactivity in the Resource Timing API (independently if the load event end has fired or not).
+If you need to wait longer, use ```--pageCompleteWaitTime```.

 If you add your own complete check you can also choose when your check is run.
 By default we wait until onLoad happens (by using pageLoadStrategy normal).
 If you want control direct after the navigation, you can get that by adding ```--pageLoadStrategy none``` to your run.

 ## Custom metrics